bnnair/HostName/README.md

         ii. name: REGISTRY_USERNAME, value = bnnair
         iii. name: REGISTRY_PASSWORD, value " <password copied above>

-    > d.
-Create A Kubernetes Service cluster named : k8sdevopscluster

     > e. run the ci.yml

-    > f. get the external ip and port is 8080, open a browser and type: http://<externalIP>:8080 This will give you the hostname of the system
+    > f. get the external ip and port is 8080, open a browser and type: http://<externalIP>:8080.
+           This will give you the hostname of the system